0xOucan/ethglobalagentlilcodeerikvalleoucan/README.md

 ---

-This project leverages distributed encryption via SecretVault to securely manage sensitive merchant and product information.
-Contributions and suggestions are welcome.
+This project now facilitates full monitoring during development, allowing you to observe interactions and logs simultaneously in the terminal and on Telegram.